goharbor/harbor-operator/docs/LCM/backup-psql-data.md

 # Backup Postgresql data

-Documentation shown here guides you how to backup the psql database data.
+Documentation shown here guides you how to backup the `Postgresql` database data.

+>NOTES: The document shown here is for reference only, you can also look for other available data backup alternatives based on your real case.

 ## get postgresql username and password from secret